NFTX-project/nftx-protocol-v3/README.md

 ### Verify Contracts

-`yarn verify:goerli`
+`yarn verify:mainnet`

 **Note:** For some UniswapV3 contracts there might be some error while verifying, so run this for those contracts:

-`yarn verify:goerli --license "GPL-2.0" --force-license --solc-input`
+`yarn verify:mainnet --license "GPL-2.0" --force-license --solc-input`

 - How to verify the Create2BeaconProxy (for Vaults):